lll-jy/golang-usermanager/docs/Design.md

 ### POST `/reset`
 Save the new user info and update the database accordingly.
 Then redirect to `GET /view`.

+### POST `/discard`
+Choosing 'Cancel' on the edit page, to discard the photo uploaded and use the original photo instead.

+### POST `/remove`
+Remove the profile photo for the user (and the file in the actual file base is to be deleted when the changes are saved, i.e. when the 'Save' button on the `/edit` page is clicked).

 ## Data Schema Design